Lower Canada: Transition into the British Empire

+Political Tensions

+The tensions between Anglophone aristocrats and the French-Canadian middle class culminated in the formation of the Parti canadien, the first Canadian political party.
+The party advocated for the independence of the legislature from the Lieutenant-Governor and fought plans to unify Upper Canada and Lower Canada.

+In 1810, the Governor James Henry Craig had editors of the Parti canadien's newspaper arrested to suppress them before dissolving the legislature.
+Louis-Joseph Papineau, leader of the party, decided then to focus on more limited results and to stray away from being views as an extremist party.
+He gained the support of Irish Catholics in Lower Canada which also gave him the support of the clergy.

+In 1827, after pressure from militant groups, Papineau became more radical and began to turn towards the idea of independence.
+Taking from the ideas of the American government, all positions that held power then became elected positions.
+This nationalism gave the Parti canadien support amongst French-Canadians but almost completely lost them the support of Anglophones in Lower Canada.

+The clergy in Lower Canada were also very unhappy with the political situation at the time and wanted their old privileges restored.
+They wanted the ability to educate in Lower Canada and were briefly granted that ability in 1824, with the passage of Parish Schools Act.
+In 1829, the Parti canadien established assembly schools, which removed the Catholic Church from education, creating another political divide.

 Rebellion

-Like Upper Canada, there was significant political unrest.
-Twenty-two years after an invasion by the United States in the War of 1812, a rebellion now challenged the British rule of the predominantly French population.
+The three divides in Lower Canada ultimately reached a breaking point.
+To combat this the British government adopted the Russell Resolutions, which rejected the 92 Resolutions created by the Parti canadien.
 After the Patriote Rebellion in the Rebellions of 1837–1838 was suppressed by government troops and Loyal volunteers, the 1791 Constitution was suspended on 27 March 1838 and a special council was appointed to administer the colony.
 An abortive attempt by revolutionary Robert Nelson to declare a Republic of Lower Canada was quickly thwarted.

 The provinces of Lower Canada and Upper Canada were combined as the United Province of Canada in 1841, when the Act of Union 1840 came into force.
 Their separate legislatures were combined into a single parliament with equal representation for both constituent parts, even though Lower Canada had a greater population.

 Constitution

 The Province of Lower Canada inherited the mixed set of French and English institutions that existed in the Province of Quebec during the 1763–1791 period and which continued to exist later in Canada-East (1841–1867) and ultimately in the current Province of Quebec (since 1867).